alexanderfountain/underguard/src/pages/blog/2020-07-28-call-center-dos-and-donts-during-a-pandemic-covid-19.md

 Other businesses are certainly considering the shift, too, since it brings some excellent benefits.

-According to a[Global Workplace Analytics report](https://www.itllc.net/business/save-11000-annually-for-each-telecommuting-employee/), businesses can save $11,000 annually per each remote employee.
+According to a [Global Workplace Analytics report](https://www.itllc.net/business/save-11000-annually-for-each-telecommuting-employee/), businesses can save $11,000 annually per each remote employee.
 Employees can save $2,000-$7,000 a year when working remotely.

 ## Not All Hope Is Lost